Édouard-Montpetit station: Réseau express métropolitain station

+The new station is located around 20 storeys or 72 m below ground, making it the deepest station in Canada and the second deepest in North America after Portland's Washington Park station.
+For comparison, the Blue line is around 12 m below ground at this location.
+Two banks of high-speed elevators connect the REM platforms to the Blue Line station and the surface.

+Construction on the Édouard-Montpetit REM station began in July 2018.
+Blasting to expand the Mont Royal tunnel to accommodate new platforms, passageways and utility rooms began in October 2018 and lasted around a year.
+The REM station opened on 17 November 2025.

 Overview

-Opened in January 1988 as part of the extension of the Blue Line to Snowdon, the station was designed by Patrice Gauthier.
-The station does not have artwork, however colourful benches and flooring were designed by the architect.
+The station was designed by Patrice Gauthier.
 The design of the station was constrained by a ventilation shaft for the Mont Royal Tunnel, as well as an underground aqueduct.
 It is a normal side platform station.

-The station was designed to be able to provide a connection with the then-Agence métropolitaine de transport's Montreal—Deux Montagnes commuter rail line, which during the planning of the original network was to have been converted into Line 3 of the Metro.
-This proposal did not occur, instead, the Réseau express métropolitain (REM) now takes the place of the first two proposals.
+The station was designed to be able to provide a connection with the then–Agence métropolitaine de transport's Montreal—Deux Montagnes commuter rail line, which during the planning of the original network was to have been converted into Line 3 of the Metro.
+This proposal was not carried out; instead, the Réseau express métropolitain (REM) now takes the place of the first two proposals.
 There is an underground tunnel between the metro station and the CEPSUM complex.

-In 2020, work began to install elevators to serve the Blue line platforms.
-This is currently planned for completion in late 2022.